Is something you’re eating causing or worsening your symptoms?

 Functional lab testing, like the MRT food sensitivity panel, is an essential tool in our practice to personalize your care and help you find symptom relief and healing.

-MRT/LEAP can be added to any of our “Get to the Root” or nutrition monthly packages (for an additional lab cost) and we’ll do a comprehensive assessment at your first visit to make sure it’s a great fit for you before we order the test.
+MRT/LEAP can also be added to any of our “Get to the Root” or nutrition monthly packages (for an additional lab cost) and we’ll do a comprehensive assessment at your first visit to make sure it’s a great fit for you before we order the test.